-This report summarizes the estimated visitation for the Midpeninsula Regional Open Space District (District) for calendar years 2020 and 2021 based on the data collected by 26 visitor counters located at selected preserves.
+This report summarizes the estimated visitation for the Midpeninsula Regional Open Space District (District) for calendar year 2022 based on the data collected by 26 visitor counters located at selected preserves.
+The total estimated number of visitors in 2022 is approximately 2,700,000.
+Historical information about the preceding two years is included for perspective.